robojulia/driverfly-frontend/README.md

 # DriverFly Frontend

+> Next.js-based web application for DriverFly platform

 ## Overview

-DriverFly is a Next.js-based web application built with React and TypeScript.
-This repository contains the frontend codebase for the DriverFly application.
+DriverFly is a modern web application built with Next.js, React, and TypeScript, providing a robust frontend solution for the DriverFly platform.

 ## Prerequisites

-- Node.js v17.9.0 (recommended to use [NVM](https://github.com/nvm-sh/nvm) for Node.js version management)
+- Node.js v20.11.0 (recommended to use [NVM](https://github.com/nvm-sh/nvm))
 - npm (Node Package Manager)

-## Installation
+## Quick Start

 1. Clone the repository: